 Nanostructured photodetectors operating from ultraviolet (UV) to terahertz frequencies have attracted much attention during the last few decades due to their appealing performance for various applications.
-Current developments in the field are concentrated on precisely controlling the manufacturing of nanostructured materials, modifying their exceptionally important role in nanoscale materials, exerting a strong influence on their properties.
-Consequently, even a very thin coating can greatly improve the optoelectronic properties of nanostructures by modifying the light absorption and spatial distribution of charge carriers.
+Current developments in the field are concentrated on precisely controlling the manufacturing of nanostructured materials, modifying their properties, and thin coating can greatly improve the optoelectronic properties of nanostructures by modifying the light absorption and spatial distribution of charge carriers.
 To use these advantages, 1D/1D heterostructures of ZnO/WS2 core/shell nanowires with a-few-layers-thick WS2 shell were fabricated.
 These heterostructures were thoroughly characterized by scanning and transmission electron microscopy, X-ray diffraction, and Raman spectroscopy.
 Then, a single-nanowire photoresistive device was assembled by mechanically positioning ZnO/WS2 core/shell nanowires onto gold electrodes inside a scanning electron microscope.